ontochem/ChemIC/README.md

 Download pretrained models from Zenodo as archive [models.zip](https://doi.org/10.5281/zenodo.10709886) and unzip its content to the directory `models`.
 The directory `models` should contain the pretrained model `chemical_image_classifier_resnet50.pth` for chemical image classification.

-## Web Service for Chemical Image Classification
+## Usage Web Service for Chemical Image Classification

-To start the Flask web server in production mode run in command line:
+### 1. Start the Flask web server in production mode
+Run in command line from the directory ChemIC:
 ```bash
 gunicorn -w 1 -b 127.0.0.1:5000 --timeout 3600 chemic.app:app
 ```